This website is best viewed using the horizontal display on your tablet device.

 *NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 REFERENCE: 1.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myeloproliferative Neoplasms V.2.2022. © National Comprehensive Cancer Network, Inc. 2023.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myeloproliferative Neoplasms V.2.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed December 20, 2022.
+Accessed August 9, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.